algolia/algoliasearch-client-specs/common-test-suite/README.md

 #### DNS timeout

+* Mock the HTTP layer:
+  * Make a connect timeout last exactly 2 seconds
+  * Make a 200 respond in exactly 10 milliseconds
+  * Make any request to a host that doesn't match the pattern `"{appID}-1.algolianet.com"` time out
 * Instantiate the client with the regular credentials but provides the following host (in that order):

 ```